nikolaswise/nikolas.ws/source/texts/wordpress-but-not-terrible/index.md

 ---
 title: "Pressing Words, With Your Friend, Wordpress"
 date: 2018.10.24
-description: A contemporary developers guide to building things on Wordpress and not having it be terrible.
+description: A contemporary developers guide to building things on Wordpress 4.x and not having it be terrible.
 template: _templates/article.html
 block: text
 ---

 TL:DR; [Start here](https://github.com/nikolaswise/nanobox-wordpress-1).
 Install [this thing](https://nanobox.io/) and connect it to your account on [here](https://www.digitalocean.com/).
 Buy a license of [this (it's worth it)](https://deliciousbrains.com/wp-migrate-db-pro/).
 Read some docs for [this](https://www.upstatement.com/timber/) and start building.
+Wordpress 5 and Gutenberg will probably break all of this except the environments.

 When I first started working as a developer, Wordpress was _the_ prevalent platform for pretty much any project.
 Ten years later and ...
 Wordpress is still pretty much most of the internet.
 In general, Wordpress will be my last choice of a platform.
 I prefer to use static sites, headless CMS's, or almost anything else at all.